-Third Grade Quarter 1: Meaning-Based Curriculum Map-EL Module 1 -- -- ------------- -- ----------
+Third Grade Meaning-Based Map: EL Curriculum-at-a-Glance Module 1 ------------- -- ----------

 Introduction

 In 2014, the Shelby County Schools Board of Education adopted a set of ambitious, yet attainable goals for school and student performance.
 The District is committed to these goals, as further described in our strategic plan, Destination 2025.